 For more information on Fit4, check out the official Chicco webpage: https://www.chiccousa.com/fit4/

 Thank you to Chicco for generously providing this Fit4 sample for review.
-All opinions expressed are those of CarseatBlog.
+The opinions and comments are entirely those of CarseatBlog.